 Xxxi.
-Details of transportation, CSR, R&R and implementation of environmental action plan for each of the 17 clusters should be Complied.
-Will be submitted soon. brought out in a booklet for and submitted to Ministry.
+Details of transportation, CSR, R&R and Will be Complied.

+implementation of environmental action -

+plan for each of the 17 clusters should be

+brought out in a booklet for and submitted

+to Ministry.

+,

 Xxxii.
 A detailed CSR action plan shall be prepared for cluster XIV group of mines.
 Specific activities shall be identified for CSR of Rs.
 20.25 / annum @of Rs.5/ton of coal production as recurring expenditure.
 The area within the cluster XIV ML that would be existing waste land and not being acquired shall be put to productive use under CSR and developed with fruit bearing and other useful species for the local communities.
 Third party evaluation shall be got carried out regularly for the proper implementation of activities under taken in the project area under CSR.
 Issue raised in the public hearing should also be integrated with activities being taken up under CSR.
-The details of CSR undertaken alongwith budgetary provisions for the village wise various activities and the expenditure thereon shall be uploaded on the company website every year.
+The details of CSR undertaken along with budgetary provisions for the village wise various activities and the expenditure thereon shall be uploaded on the company website every year.
 The company must give priority to capacity building both within the company and to the local youth, who are motivated to carry out the work in future.
 Agreed.
-Being complied AAAIII. post mining land use, a time series of land use maps, based on satellite imagery (on a scale of 1:5000) of the core zone and buffer zone, from the start of the project until end of mine life shall be prepared once in 3 years (for any one particular season which is consistent in the time series), and the report submitted to MoEF and its Regional office at Bhubaneswar.
-Being prepared xxxiv.
+Being complied xxxiii.
+For monitoring land use pattern and for post mining land use, a time series of land use maps, based on satellite imagery (on a scale of 1:5000) of the core zone and buffer zone, from the start of the project until end of mine life shall be prepared once in 3 years (for any one particular season which is consistent in the time series), and the report submitted to MoEF and its Regional office at Bhubaneswar.
+Time series map of vegetation cover in the Jharia Coal field has been carried out through CMPDI in the year 2014 and 2017( which is enclosed as Annexure- IV ) xxxiv.
 A Final Mine Closure Plan along with details of Corpus Fund shall be submitted to the Ministry of Environment & Forests five year before mine closure for approval.
 Habitat Restoration Plan of the mine area shall be carried out using a mix of native species found in the original ecosystem, which were conserved in-situ and ex-situ in an identified area within the lease for reintroduction in the mine during mine reclamation and at the post mining stage for habitat restoration.
 Mine closure plan has already been approved.